willpuckett/Swoon/README.md

 ## Case

 There's a case [[step](/case/case.step)] [[stl](/case/case.stl)] that's really more of a skin.
+Print and place the pcb directly in it.

 > [!TIP]
-> Polymaker TPU seems to work well
+> Polymaker TPU seems to work well.
+It seems to like to print slow and

-Print and place the pcb directly in it.
+> cool—leave the door open.

 TPU is relatively non-slip, and it absorbs and distributes the force of typing very nicely, so no bumpons needed which further reduces height.